scottsappen/DockerForRocksetMetrics/README.md

 # DockerForRocksetMetrics
 A simple docker container to run Prometheus and Grafana to access your Rockset REST metrics endpoint!

-Note this works on Apple silicon macbook pros, but feel free to edit this however you wish.

 ## Assumptions
 The assumption is that you have Docker[https://www.docker.com/products/docker-desktop/] installed.
+For instance, this runs on a Macbook silicon fine, but you can run it wherever Docker is supported.

 ## Steps
 Step 1.
 Download this dockerfile and save it in a directory